- GLRI results are reported in Reports to Congress and the President.

 - GLRI Action Plan III (FY 2020-2024)

 Focus Areas and Results

-Since its start in FY 2010, GLRI has accelerated cleanup of the most polluted Great Lakes sites, reduced phosphorus loadings that often cause harmful algal blooms, and helped keep invasive species out of the Great Lakes.
-However, significant work still remains.
-The Federal agencies of the GLRI’s Regional Working Group continue to focus on Great Lakes restoration through on-the-ground and in-the-water projects which target the most significant environmental problems.
+Since its start in FY 2010, GLRI has accelerated cleanup of the most polluted Great Lake sites, reduced phosphorous loadings that often cause harmful algal blooms, and helped keep invasive species out of the Great Lakes.
+Significant work still remains.
+Federal agencies of the GLRI Regional Working Group continue to focus on Great Lakes restoration through on-the-ground and in-the-water projects which target the most significant environmental problems.

 Focus Area 2 – Invasive Species

 - GLRI partners implemented invasive species control activities on more than 200,000 acres through FY 2020.